information

 Can I ride my electric unicycle or bike?

-Yes, but you must keep the speed below 10 mph.
+Yes, but please keep the speed below 10 mph.

 Can we bring strollers?

 Yes!
-Everyone is welcome to participate, especially children and families.
+Everyone is welcome to participate at these free family-friendly events, especially children and families.

-No, there is no competitive aspect to Sunday Parkways.
-In fact, we encourage everyone to slow down, take their time and get to know their neighbors.
+No, slow and steady wins community connection!
+There is no competitive aspect to Portland Sunday Parkways.
+In fact, we encourage everyone to slow down, take their time and get to know their neighbors while enjoying open streets.

 Portland Sunday Parkways traffic flows both ways, much like a traditional open street.
 There's no start or end point along these routes.
 Pick where you want to start and join in on the fun!